Return to On-site Working: staff guidance

 If you are asked to take on a cover role at a higher grade, you will receive an acting-up allowance.
 Staff in grades 1-5 working overtime will be compensated in accordance with the University's overtime policy.

-Your manager will discuss any proposed temporary changes to your normal working patterns and you will be informed of them in writing and asked to agree.
+Your manager will discuss any proposed temporary changes to your normal working patterns and you will be informed of them in writing and asked to confirm your agreement.

 Maintaining a safe work environment